AmarDange/Brain-Refreshment-Game/README.md

 2. I can make one sequence instaed of using while loop as per mentor suggetion so that it will be at advance level, but due to time constraint I can do more research on it and could not go with one sequence.

-3. I could not write code, if user enters text anstead of numbers to select option game due to time constraint.
+3. I could not write codedue to time constraint, if user enters text or invalid number instead of valid numbers to select option game.

 ### PEP8